 If you can't find a suitable verifier, or they seem too expensive, you can register without one for now.
 Let us know, and we can help you find a verifier – email email@example.com

 Check Step 4 below to find out when you should get verified.

 Fees and charges

-Verification agencies set their own fees, and hourly rates vary from about $115 to $210 an hour.
-Verification should take between 2 and 3 hours if there are no food safety issues.
+Verification agencies set their own fees, and hourly rates vary from about $115 to $210 an hour plus travel costs.
+Verification should take between 2 and 3 hours for a single centre if there are no food safety issues.

 Make sure everyone who touches food in your centre knows how to keep it safe and suitable.